-The bill amends the Natural Resources and Environmental Protection Act by updating several sections and adding new provisions regarding the regulation of high-risk and flood risk areas.
-Key changes include the requirement for the Department to promulgate rules for permit issuance, with a focus on respecting landowner rights over public access rights.
-The bill establishes specific permit fees for various types of construction projects and allows for a streamlined process for projects that require multiple permits, ensuring that only the highest fee is applicable.
-Additionally, it introduces a new section that allows for the construction of soft erosion control structures without a permit under certain conditions, such as using biodegradable materials and filing a notice with the Department.
+The bill amends the Natural Resources and Environmental Protection Act by updating several sections related to the regulation of high-risk and flood risk areas, as well as environmental areas.
+Key changes include the requirement for the Department to promulgate rules for permit issuance, emphasizing the need to prioritize landowner rights over public access rights when reviewing permit applications.
+The bill also introduces a new section, 32510a, which specifies that permits are not required for constructing soft erosion control structures under certain conditions, such as using biodegradable materials and filing a notice with the Department prior to installation.

 Statutes affected: